rkt/rkt/Documentation/devel/stage1-implementors-guide.md

 * `--mds-token=$TOKEN` passes the auth token to the apps via `AC_METADATA_URL` env var
 * `--interactive` to run a pod interactively, that is, pass standard input to the application (only for pods with one application)
 * `--local-config=$PATH` to override the local configuration directory
 * `--private-users=$SHIFT` to define a UID/GID shift when using user namespaces.
-SHIFT is a two-value colon-separated parameter, the first value is the first host UID to assign to the container and the second one is the number of host UIDs to assign.
+SHIFT is a two-value colon-separated parameter, the first value is the host UID to assign to the container and the second one is the number of host UIDs to assign.

 #### Arguments added in interface version 2